The Acholi/Acoli people are a Luo nation from Acholiland in Northern Uganda(Gulu, Amuru, Kitgum and Pader Districts) and Magwe County in South Sudan.

 Also known as the war dance, the Otole dance served several complementary functions.
 The vigorous and energetic movements helped prepare men for the demands of fighting, whilst the sequences performed during the mock fights instructed men on formation patterns, advance and retreat strategies and how to attack and defend with a spear and shield.
 It also emotionally prepared men for violent encounters, acting as a mechanism for motivation and encouragement and inciting military courage and confidence.

-It was a war dance.
-Fighting scenes were performed with spears and shields.
+This war dance had fighting scenes performed with spears and shields.

-It was a court dance (in the king's palace).
-A circular dance that was performed by the older men and women, with the circle representing a fence that surrounds the palace court.
-Many events and conversations took place during this dance, and it lasted for many hours.
+It was a court dance (in the king's palace) performed in a circle by the older men and women, with the circle representing a fence that surrounds the palace court.

-This dance was a very rhythmic one.
-The main dancer always dressed in a leopardskin and conducted the scenes.
+This dance was very rhythmic and the leading dancer dressed in leopard skin.
 The men carried and beat the drums.

-It was danced after a successful hunting event.
-Men and women danced in one line facing each other while clapping hands and running up and down while jumping.
+The dance celebrated a successful hunting event.
+Both men and women danced in one line facing each other while clapping hands and running up and down while jumping.

-No drums were used for this dance.
-The people danced in a circle, with the men building up the outer circle and putting their hands on the girls' heads while holding sticks with the other hand.
+Both men and women performed this dance without any drums.
+They made two circles, with the men building up the outer one and putting their hands on the girls' heads while holding sticks with the other hand.

 Myel Awal Dance